 In this series, we interview some of Bittersweet’s long-standing and talented contributors about the art of storytelling.
 Bittersweet stories are only as good as the people who tell them, so in this series, we go behind the scenes to capture a glimpse of the faces behind the faces of our stories.
 From what sparked their interest in the craft to what makes a good story to why they contribute, these interviews delve into the personal, the professional and the transformative.

 "Bittersweet engages with the darkness but seeks redemption and triumph." – Robert Winship

-Part III of this series features contributing writer Robert Winship.
+Part IV of this series features contributing writer Robert Winship.
 As Radio Coordinator for Arlington Independent Media, he is passionate about supporting local music and helping integrate local artists through media.
 He has written articles for WAMU and is a dedicated contributor to Bittersweet Monthly.
-Read his full interview below to learn more about Robert and his experience journey as a writer.
+Read his full interview below to learn more about Robert and his journey as a writer.

 What first sparked your interest in creative writing?

 RW / I became interested in creative writing mainly through poetry in middle and high school.
 I loved the freedom and later the many structural modes of poetry and fell in love with the works of Leonard Cohen, Louise Glück and Mark Strand.
 For long-form, I latched onto the more obvious touchstones of high school rebellion (Vonnegut, Hunter Thompson, etc.), but learned especially from one English teacher’s affinity for Tim O’Brien and the author’s ability to communicate a more honest emotional story though fiction rather than through biographical account.